ivanitlearning/learning-k8s/README.md

 * Nodes that exist without a master node, api-server or any controllers.
 * Nodes that have kubelet only.
 * kubelet checks **/etc/kubernetes/manifests** occasionally for pod yaml definition files and creates them
   * Will check files for changes and recreates pods for changes to take effect
+* Static pods have names which the node name is appended to theirs.
 * Limited to pods only, not any other resource
 * Path can be configured with argument when starting kubelet (check with `ps aux | grep kubelet`)
   * **--pod-manifest-path=/path/to/defn/files**